rizafahmi/elixirdose-dynamo-tutorial/Web Frameworks Battle.md

 	[web/router/application_router.ex]

 First, we assign title to display "Welcome to Dynamo Blog" for browser's title.
 Then we get articles that call private function `get_all_articles` to get all articles.
 Lastly, we render it with the template `index.html` and articles data.
 Now let's open `index.html.eex` and make it display all articles.

+If you notice, in router file we mention `index.html` but the actual filename in template is `index.html.eex`.
+Dynamo templates uses [EEx](http://elixir-lang.org/docs/stable/EEx.html) to let you embed Elixir logic into your HTML template.

+And since we also render `index.html` with articles variable, `articles` will available in the templates.
+To display each articles we use iteration.